jasongoossens/unicorn_farm/readme.md

 # Unicorn farm API

+This is a coding test for a job application to Zimmo.

 ## Basics

 This is a traditional Symfony 6.2 app, meaning after pulling it, you'll need to run `composer install`, and run the